The AAI Vulnerable Witness Advocacy Training Program

 Stage 2: Pre-Workshop:

-2. You are required to prepare to perform both a short leading evidence and a cross-examination of a witness from the case study.
-The detail and subject for these performances can be found in the Timetable contained in the Workshop Materials bundle available at Stage 2 below
+2. You are required to prepare to perform both a short evidence-in-chief and a cross-examination of a witness from

 Stage 3: Vulnerable Witness Advocacy Skills Workshop: